 A few things to notice.

 And finally, all A+ countries are service-oriented economies and have a very high hourly wage.
-Luxemburg, for example, has an average hourly wage of 45 EUR/hour.
+Luxembourg, for example, has an average hourly wage of 45 EUR/hour.
 It doesn’t make sense to spend days solving a problem when you can purchase existing software that is cheaper and does the task better.

-On the other hand, group A is much larger, with 530 million people, but half the conversion rate:
+On the other hand, Group A is much larger, with 530 million people, but half the conversion rate:

 |Australia, Sweden, Switzerland, Finland,